 GSoC 2016 results are out now and I have been selected to work with CloudCV this summer.
 The idea that I’ll be working on is ‘CloudCV-fy your code’ (not the final name of course).
 This involves creating a system where anyone can upload their model and train-validate-evaluate on CloudCV’s infrastructure themselves and/or make it available for others to evaluate.
 As straightforward as it may sound, it does require meticulous planning.
 The coding period begins next month.
-Till then I have a lot to read up on, so that the execution is perfect.
+Till then I have a lot to read up on.

 There were some toy tasks given by CloudCV to filter the candidates.
 I chose toy task 2, which was to create a pipeline builder for OpenCV.
 At first I tried to implement the mockup given in task statement as it is and made this: